MicrosoftDocs/dynamics365smb-docs/business-central/service-how-to-create-service-contracts-and-service-contract-quotes.md

 3. Fill in the **No.** field.
 A dialog box opens, asking whether you want to fill it with the common data from a contract template.
 If you want to create such a service contract or service contract quote, choose the **Yes** button.
 The **Service Contract Template List** page opens.
 4. Select the appropriate template, and then choose **OK** to use it to create the service contract or service contract quote.
 5. In the **Customer No.** field, choose the customer.
 6. If you do not want an annual amount difference to be distributed automatically, choose the **Allow Unbalanced Amounts** check box.
 The values in the **Annual Amount** and **Calcd.
 Annual Amount** fields are not automatically equalized.
-If you want the program to do automatically distribute any annual amount difference that might occur from a change in the service contract, leave the **Allow Unbalanced Amounts** check box clear.
+If you want application to do automatically distribute any annual amount difference that might occur from a change in the service contract, leave the **Allow Unbalanced Amounts** check box clear.
 7. Add contract lines to the service contract or service contract quote.
 8. Fill in the rest of the fields as necessary.